lizfischer/dvt-workshop/README.md

 ### Stopping Server
 Once you've started the server, you have to stop it before running DVT on a different clip.
 To stop the server, do `ctrl C` in the terminal window.
 Only do this once!
 If you do it multiple times, you may exit the docker container and need to restart it.

+If you're re-running the server to view new output and you don't see the videos you're expecting in the list, do `ctrl+shift+R` or `command+shift+R` to force your broswer to reload the site.

 ### Face recognition
 To run DVT with face recognition, supply a folder containg one picture of every person you would like it to look for.
 The name of the image should be the person's name.